 When October hits, I relish on everything cozy.
 Cozy sweaters.
 Cozy pyjamas.
 And?
-Cozy soups.
-This is one of many soups that I’ll be making this autumn and into winter!
+Cozy soups!
+This is one of many that I’ll be making this autumn and into winter!

-Digging into a bowl of soup is the most satisfying way to enjoy local produce and the cool weather.
+Digging into a bowl is the most satisfying way to enjoy local produce and the cool weather.
 It’s nourishing.
 It’s comforting.
 It’s so easy to make!

 Sometimes simple recipes turn out far better than you expected and that’s definitely what you’ll find with this recipe!
 It’s the perfect bowl when you want something light to eat but can act like a main meal too!

 I used to think making soups were so complicated.
 It just looked like there were so many ingredients needed to make the soup taste good.

 But this soup isn’t complicated at all!
 All you need is some pantry ingredients.
 One of the stars of this soup is tumeric.
 Tumeric has a powerful compound called curcumin.
 When paired with pepper, it can treat skin conditions, inflammation, irregular digestion and so much more!